You are here

 Gandelsman was born in Moscow into a family of musicians.
 His father Yuri is a professor of Viola at Michigan State University, his mother Janna is a pianist, and his sister Natasha is a violinist as well.

 Evan Ziporyn’s musical work is informed by his 35+ year involvement with gamelan, and directly inspired by Lou Harrison’s visionary example.
 His groundbreaking compositions for cross-cultural ensembles have been commissioned and performed by Yo-Yo Ma’s Silkroad, Wu Man, Maya Beiser, Kronos Quartet, the American Composers Orchestra, Brooklyn Rider, and So Percussion.
-He shared a 2017 Grammy with Silkroad for Best World Music Album, and his work with the group will be featured in Ken Burns’ upcoming The Vietnam War.
-He has performed/conducted at major venues throughout the world, including (most recently) leading the Barcelona Philharmonic in the European premiere of his Blackstar Concerto, which he debuted at MIT with is own ensemble, the Ambient Orchestra.
+He shared a 2017 Grammy with Silkroad for Best World Music Album, and his work with the group is featured in Ken Burns’s The Vietnam War.
+He has performed/conducted at major venues throughout the world, including (most recently) leading the Barcelona Philharmonic in the European premiere of his Blackstar Concerto, which he debuted at MIT with his own ensemble, the Ambient Orchestra.
 His Gorecki Project will be featured at this year’s Warsaw Autumn and Sacrum/Profanum Festivals.
 He co-founded the Bang on a Can All-Stars in 1992, performing with the group for 20 years, and producing and arranging their landmark recording of Brian Eno’s Music for Airports recording.
 He is also a longstanding member of the Steve Reich Ensemble; other collaborators have included Paul Simon, Ornette Coleman, Terry Riley, Cecil Taylor, Matthew Shipp, Iva Bittova, Don Byron, Meredith Monk, and Ensemble Modern.
-At MIT he heads Music and Theater Arts and is Faculty Director of the Center for Art, Science and Technology.
+At MIT he heads Music and Theater Arts and is Faculty Director of the Center for Art, Science & Technology and curator of MIT Sounding.

 About MIT Sounding